 So What Was All The Buzz About?

 The Compact Cassette was so revolutionary because it gave anyone the ability to record tracks of audio by themselves.
-Before the Compact Cassette, reel-to-reel audio technology was difficult to use and required training, which left its use mostly to professionals in radio.
+Before the Compact Cassette, reel-to-reel audio technology was difficult to use - not to mention bulky - and required training, which left its use mostly to professionals in radio.
 When the cassette tape came on the scene, it was revolutionary for this reason.
 Not only were your favorite audio tracks available, but you could create your own mixtape to give to a friend or a sweetheart.
+It was the ultimate act of love because it took time to plan the playlist and record the tracks.
+There wasn’t simply an “add to playlist” button like we have today.

 When Sony’s Walkman came onto the scene, this made Philips’ cassette tape success skyrocket.
 The Walkman gave people of all ages the ability to listen to their favorite music on the go - no more waiting for the car or for your stereo at home.
-These two inventions went hand in hand.
+People could now go about their everyday routine pumping a daily soundtrack into their ears.
+These two inventions went hand in hand … or make that hand in ear.

 Time Brings Newer and Better Things

-The Compact Cassette really hit its peak in the 1980’s, but was quickly surpassed in the 90’s by compact disc sales.
+The Compact Cassette really hit its peak in the 1980’s, but was quickly surpassed in the 90’s by compact disc (CD) sales.
 By the early 2000’s, cassette tapes had become almost nonexistent, with more album releases occurring solely on vinyl or CD.
+Similar to how the VHS tape went the wayside to the much more sophisticated DVD.

 Today, we are witnessing a slight comeback of the cassette tape.
+Whether it’s a hipster thing or a nostalgia thing, cassette tapes are making a small comeback.
 Even some of the biggest artists in the industry are releasing albums on cassette, along with the usual formats of CD and vinyl.
 The popular clothing store Urban Outfitters stocks cassette tapes on its shelves for customers to browse and buy, just like in the 1980’s.
+It may not have the same following or allure as vinyl, but it’s on a small rise.
 Although we are seeing the trend coming back, the revival is miniscule and will probably not gain as much monetary value as other more popular audio formats.
-The Compact Cassette was a revolutionary technology that allowed us to record in our own homes and, paired with the walkman, allowed us to take music on the go.
+The Compact Cassette was a revolutionary technology that allowed us to record in our own homes and, paired with the walkman, allowed us to take music on the go – whenever, wherever.
 But just like everything else in history, it had its time, and now it lives in the past as a memory that gives us nostalgia for big hair and leg warmers.

 Let them take care of your memories and create lasting, digital versions for you to keep in your family for years to come.